 What’s Planet Detroit?

-Planet Detroit is a weekly email newsletter update to help you understand what's happening in Detroit's environment.
+Planet Detroit is a weekly email newsletter update to help you get smarter about the environment in Detroit and Michigan.

 We do this in the following ways: